The ultimate city guide to Zaragoza, Spain’s hallowed heartland

 Like the rest of Spain, nothing really gets going until 8pm in Zaragoza.
 But from 6pm daily at Hoppy, craft beer fans are tasting their way around Europe via the variety of pale ales and IPAs from Aragon and beyond.
 There are 15 taps on rotation.

-It may sound like the dingy hideout of a really rubbish vampire, but El Refugio del Crápula is a thrumming rock bar where musicians post up, often outside, with their drums, guitars and amps, bringing live music to the streets.
+It may sound like the dingy hideout of a really rubbish vampire, but El Refugio del Crapula is a thrumming rock bar where musicians post up, often outside, with their drums, guitars and amps, bringing live music to the streets.
 The bar is on a busy street in the La Magdalena neighbourhood, where there’s no shortage of tapas bars.

 Where to shop